Our Environmental Commitment

 Waste Electronic and Electrical Equipment (WEEE)

 Ross is compliant with European Union WEEE directive 2002/95/EC and register annually with countries in the European Community.
 Our products are clearly labeled to indicate that they should be recycled and not sent to a landfill.
 Ross electronic equipment sales in Europe are reported every year and Ross pays in advance fees that will cover the cost of recycling the product when it reaches the end of its useful life.
 We also supply dismantling instructions for WEEE that indicate the material content of the component parts so that recyclers can efficiently do their work.
-Ross continues to monitor the new legislation as it comes into law in other countries as well.
+Ross continues to monitor the new legislation as it comes into law in all of the countries we serve.
 We look forward to providing recycling options for our end of life products wherever we do business.

 Ross Manufacturing Processes and Environment